Skip to content

 How often is this data refreshed?

 The dataset behind this page refreshes every morning.
-Today it reflects the crawl completed on June 3, 2026.
+Today it reflects the most recent refresh, completed on June 22, 2026.
 The 12-month trend chart pulls from our price_snapshots table, which stores a daily snapshot of every tracked units asking price.

 How many cities and states are covered?